LawrenceHan/MuLightTest/README.md

 4. thumbnail (Data), binary jpeg file.
 Since the thumbnail data is small, there's no need to put it somewhere else.
 So when loading a list of `Image` entity for tableView we can easily load thumbnails.

 **Image Store:**
-Though photos will be compressed to jpeg, it is still a good idea to maintain them in somewhere else (instead of database), and plus it can be easily extended to support third-party framework such as: `KingFisher` and `SDWebImage`.
+Though photos will be compressed to jpeg, it is still a good idea to maintain them in somewhere else (instead of database), and plus it can be easily extended to support third-party framework such as: `KingFisher` or `SDWebImage`.

 ## The Solution